Nomagno/Halfive/docs/HWVM_SPEC.md

     addresses are treated as 16-bit literals, and pointers are treated as addresses with a 16-bit value jcz (4) V1 - jmp TO V1 *IF* 0xFFFF IS ZERO (0).
-SPECIAL EXCEPTION: Take 16-bit literals, addresses are treated as 16-bit literals, and pointers are treated as addresses with a 16-bit value add (5) V1 V2 R3 - ADD V1 AND V2, WRITE THE RESULT TO R3.
-SETS CARRY/ZERO FLAGS APPROPIATELY sub (6) V1 V2 R3 - SUBSTRACT V2 *FROM* V1, WRITE THE RESULT TO R3.
+SPECIAL EXCEPTION: Take 16-bit literals, addresses are treated as 16-bit literals, and pointers are treated as addresses with a 16-bit value add (5) R1 V2  - ADD R1 AND V2, WRITE THE RESULT TO R1.
+SETS CARRY/ZERO FLAGS APPROPIATELY sub (6) R1 V2  - SUBSTRACT V2 *FROM* R1, WRITE THE RESULT TO R1.
 SETS CARRY/ZERO FLAGS APPROPIATELY
-and (7) V1 V2 R3 - PERFORM A BINARY 'and' ON V1 AND V2, WRITE THE RESULT TO R3.
+and (7) R1 V2  - PERFORM A BINARY 'and' ON R1 AND V2, WRITE THE RESULT TO R1.
 SETS ZERO FLAG APPROPIATELY
-or (8) V1 V2 R3 - PERFORM A BINARY 'or' ON V1 AND V2, WRITE THE RESULT TO R3.
+or (8) R1 V2 - PERFORM A BINARY 'or' ON R1 AND V2, WRITE THE RESULT TO R1.
 SETS ZERO FLAG APPROPIATELY
-xor (9) V1 V2 R3 - PERFORM A BINARY 'xor' ON V1 AND V2, WRITE THE RESULT TO R3.
+xor (9) R1 V2 - PERFORM A BINARY 'xor' ON R1 AND V2, WRITE THE RESULT TO R1.
 SETS ZERO FLAG APPROPIATELY
-rot (10) V1 V2 R3 - IF V1 IS 0 THROUGH 7, BITSHIFT V2 LEFT BY V1, WRITE THE RESULT TO R3.
+rot (10) R1 V2 - IF V2 IS 0 THROUGH 7, BITSHIFT R1 LEFT BY V2, WRITE THE RESULT TO R1.
-    ELSE IF V1 IS 8 THROUGH F, BITSHIFT V2 RIGHT BY (V1 - 8), WRITE THE RESULT TO R3.
+    ELSE IF V2 IS 8 THROUGH F, BITSHIFT R1 RIGHT BY (V2 - 8), WRITE THE RESULT TO R1.
 ELSE DO NOTHING

 cmp (11) V1, V2 - SUBSTACT V2 *FROM* V1, BUT *WITHOUT* SAVING THE RESULT.
 SETS CARRY/ZERO FLAGS APPROPIATELY
 subs (12) ID - SEE SECTION BELOW sube (13) ID - SEE SECTION BELOW call (14) ID - SEE SECTION BELOW jcnz (15) V1 - jmp TO V1 *IF* 0xFFFF is NOT ZERO.
-SPECIAL EXCEPTION: Take 16-bit literals,
+SPECIAL EXCEPTION: Takes 16-bit literals,
     addresses are treated as 16-bit literals, and pointers are treated as addresses with a 16-bit value
 ```